kylindreagan/Project-CSC250/README.md

 Add features as assigned or desired.

 # Testing
 Autotesting done through the .xml and .yml files.
-For every new test file, add the path to the .xml file (looks intimidating at first but it's pretty straightforward).
-Commits will NOT go through if tests fail so make sure to triple check tests before adding to .xml.
+Make sure every test file ends in Test.java (look at current test folder for examples) so it will be run in main.
+Don't change xml or yml files unless necessary (only if we need a new library or want to update an old one).
+Do manual testing before attempting to push to main, make sure you get a reviewer (preferably several) on each pull request.
+Github will handle the rest.